 The other person's ability to resist or consent is substantially impaired because of a mental or physical condition or because of advanced age, and the offender knows or has reasonable cause to believe that the other person's ability to resist or consent is substantially impaired because of a mental or physical condition or because of advanced age.

-At The Koffel Law Firm, we believe everyone deserves their due diligence in the court of law.
+At Koffel Brininger Nesbitt, we believe everyone deserves their due diligence in the court of law.
 Universities do not have the necessary tools or experience to fairly try accused students.
 If you or someone you know was accused of rape, it is imperative to seek legal counsel.
 Contact our Columbus sex crime attorneys today to schedule a consultation.
 We will review your case and inform you of your rights.